gilt/tech-blog/_posts/2018-02-XX-the-tech-blog-is-dead-long-live-the-tech-blog.md

 You can continue to expect the same mix of insight, fun and tech miscellany since our first post on "tips of optimising iPhone applications" back in 2011.
-Since then, we've enjoyed insights like the "the rule of four"; contrite apologies on unintended outages; notes on how to make the perfect overnight cold-brew; the art of delivering the weekly tech update via Haiku; and, the infamous infographic of US stiletto heel-size preference by-state.
+Since then, we've enjoyed insights like "the rule of four"; contrite apologies on unintended outages; notes on how to make the perfect overnight cold-brew; the art of delivering the weekly tech update via Haiku; and, the infamous infographic of US stiletto heel-size preference by-state.